 When an institution is organized as a not-for-profit institution, this classification does not imply that those in charge do not seek to maximize the difference between revenues and costs.
-What it means is that, for tax purposes, the not-for-profit must spend everything it takes in - its managers cannot turn over any net income to owners/shareholders.
+It means that, for tax purposes, the not-for-profit must spend everything it takes in – its managers cannot turn over any net income to owners/shareholders.
 Colleges are not-for-profit institutions.
 So what sorts of things do colleges spend their money on when they receive a windfall, expected or unexpected?
 Here are two examples related to the world of collegiate sports.

 The University of Utah (from the Chronicle of Higher Education):